 Pittsburgh Man Charged with Federal Drug Law Violation

-The one-count Indictment named Jaimere Dehonney, age 24, as the sole defendant.
+The one-count Indictment named Randy Cross, age 38, as the sole defendant.

-The law provides for a maximum total sentence of not more than 20 years in prison, a fine of not more than $1,000,000.00, a term of supervised release of at least three years, or a combination thereof.
+The law provides for a maximum total sentence of not more than 20 years in prison, a fine of $1,000,000 or both.
 Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.

-Assistant United States Attorney Brian W. Castello is prosecuting this case on behalf of the government.
+Assistant United States Attorney Jonathan D. Lusty is prosecuting this case on behalf of the government.

-The Federal Bureau of Investigation and the Monroeville Police Department conducted the investigation leading to the Indictment in this case.
+The Drug Enforcement Administration and the Pittsburgh Bureau of Police conducted the investigation leading to the Indictment in this case.

 An indictment is an accusation.
 A defendant is presumed innocent unless and until proven guilty.